Donald Trump to reimpose sanctions on Iran. What happens next?

 Rouhani sold the nuclear agreement to Iranians as a crucial step for the country's reintegration into the world economy.
 Iran had suffered under years of punishing sanctions but, even before Trump’s decision to withdraw from the accord, the expected economic benefits had been slow to arrive.

-There has been a spike in protests and strikes around Iran — including in the last few days — amid anger at the languishing economy and strict social controls imposed by the country’s clerical leadership.
+There has been an unprecedented spike in protests and strikes around Iran — including in the last few days — amid anger at the languishing economy and strict social controls imposed by the country’s clerical leadership.

+When pressed on whether the U.S. was responsible for widespread suffering the sanctions will likely cause, the senior administration official responded: "Absolutely not.
+I think the blame for the situation is perfectly clear, it lies with the Iranian regime that has systematically destroyed that beautiful country over the last four decades."

 What’s next?

-The U.S. is preparing a second batch of U.S. sanctions, targeting Iran's oil sector and central bank, to be imposed in early November.
+The U.S. is preparing to reimpose the remainder of U.S. sanctions lifted as part of the Iran nuclear deal, which target Iran's oil sector and central bank, in early November.

 America has pressured allies to stop importing oil from Iran before the November deadline.
 Top importers of Iranian oil are China, India, Turkey and South Korea.